mhoelzer/practice-with-prototypes/README.md

 ```

 Note here that the constructor of a class is explicit, and that the whole thing
-is inside this new `class` construct, delimited by a block (openning and closing
+is inside this new `class` construct, delimited by a block (opening and closing
 curly braces).
 We can use this class just like we used the prototype:

 ```javascript